Sideri Eleni

 COURSE TITLE

-Anthropology of Migration and Diasporas from South-east Europe to the Near East
+Anthropology of Migration and Diaspora Communities in South-Eastern Europe and the Near East

 INDEPENDENT TEACHING ACTIVITIES